AguaClara/Textbook/Filtration/Filtration_Design.rst

     \phi_{FiSand} = \frac{\rlap{-} V_{voids}}{\rlap{-} V_{total}}

 Porosity is determined by the geometry of the material in the control volume, but also by the size of the particles involved.
-If you have three different sized spheres (such as .0um clay, .2mm sand, and 1 cm gravel) in three different buckets, each bucket will have the same porosity.
+If you have three different sized spheres (such as .0um clay, .2mm sand, and 1 cm gravel) in three different buckets, each bucket will have the same porosity as seen in :numref:`figure_porosity`.
 To minimize the porosity, the three materials could be mixed because the smaller materials would be filling the pore space of the larger material.

 .. _figure_porosity:
 .. figure:: Images/figure_porosity.png